psychokadse/dotfiles/README.md

     ```

 ## Notes:
-* copy `global/etc/default/grub` to `/etc/default/grub` and run `grub-mkconfig -o /boot/grub/grub.cfg` to update the grub configuration
+* Copy `global/etc/default/grub` to `/etc/default/grub` and run `grub-mkconfig -o /boot/grub/grub.cfg` to update the grub configuration
 * `global/etc/X11/xorg.conf.d/00-keyboard.conf` should be adjusted to fit keyboard layout (`Option "XkbModel"` set to `"pc104"` for US, and `"pc105"` for German keyboard)
 * dunst is configured as a dbus service in `global/usr/share/dbus-1/services/org.freedesktop.Notifications.service`, copy the file to the appropriate location to run it on startup
 * Run `xdg-user-dirs-update` to create standard XDG desktop directories below your home directory (this won't overwrite any existing files)